-Most interesting wonders of Johnston Atoll
+Wonders of Johnston Atoll

 Johnston Atoll is an unincorporated territory of the United States.
-This is very isolated place – a small group of four islands, heavily transformed by human activity and sadly… serving as a site where lots of REALLY dirty and dangerous military experiments have taken place.
+This is a very isolated place – a small group of four islands, heavily transformed by human activity and sadly… serving as a site where lots of REALLY dirty and dangerous military experiments have taken place.

-Guano was mined here until depletion sometimes around 1890.
 In 1926 this atoll was declared to be a bird refuge but already in 1934 birds had to share the island with US Navy.

-In spite of all the massive human impact, Johnston Atoll is rich with marine life – including more than 300 species of fish and 54 species of corals.
+Nevertheless, Johnston Atoll is rich with marine life – including more than 300 species of fish and 54 species of corals.
 Here live endemic animals, such as Nahacky’s Angelfish (Centropyge nahackyi) and ostracod crustaceans Parasterope pacifica and Bruuniella beta.